-Principle investigations have used pulsed-lasers, circular dichroism, and flurescence energy transfer to determine protein conformations.
+Principle investigations have used pulsed-lasers, circular dichroism, and fluorescence energy transfer to determine protein conformations.

 The metabolism and intracellular transport of lipids are two areas of biochemistry that especially interest me.
 With the use of fluorescent analogs of cholesterol and sphingolipids, I am investigating how cells internalize and modify these molecules.
 My work involves both model liposome-membranes as well as fluorescent microscopy on cultured cells to answer biochemical questions pertaining to the mechanisms of these processes.
 The majority of my training in this field came from my postdoctoral experience in the Laboratory of Dr. Fred Schroeder (1988-1991), currently at Texas A&M and a recent sabbatical from Luther College (2000-2001) in the laboratory of Dr. Richard Pagano of the Mayo Clinic.

-ESR spectroscopy of free radical intermediaes in biological systems; laser spectroscopy.
+ESR spectroscopy of free radical intermediates in biological systems; Laser spectroscopy

 Most of my research since graduate school has involved the use of electron spin resonance to study free radical intermediates in the metabolism of xenobiotics.
 I collaborate with a chemist at the National Institute of Environmental Health Sciences (NIEHS) in North Carolina which is a branch of the National Institutes of Health (NIH).
 I have also spent a sabbatical at Northwestern University where I learned about Raman spectroscopy.
 At Luther College I have been working with our laser spectroscopy instrumentation to develop fluorescence and Raman experiments to use in upper level courses.